-This course will focus upon selected topics in 4 areas.
-Students will be expected to make presentations based upon appropriate literature listed by the teaching faculty.
+This course will focus upon selected topics as outlined below.
+Students will be expected to make presentations based upon appropriate literature listed by the core faculty.
 Participation in discussions will also be required.
-There will be no didactic lectures.
-Presentation topics will be chosen from following topics:
+There will be no formal didactic lectures.
+Presentation topics will be chosen from the following:

 Topic 2: Obesity and Diabetes

-Topic 3: Metabolic syndrome
+Topic 3: Hot Topics in Metabolic Disorders

-Topic 4: Hot Topics and Novel Therapies
+Topic 4: Hunting for a Cure and Future Therapies